xpack-dev-tools/riscv-none-elf-gcc-xpack/README.md

 ### Deprecation notice

-This project replaces the now deprecated [`xpack-dev-tools/riscv-none-embed-gcc-xpack`](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) project, which followed the SiFive releases.
+This project replaces the deprecated [`xpack-dev-tools/riscv-none-embed-gcc-xpack`](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack) project, which followed the SiFive releases.